oktadev/okta-aspnet-mvc-example/README.md

 **Note**: You can run the project in Visual Studio to see the port it is assigned on your machine.
 It may be different than 59896.
 In that case, you'll need to update the URIs in Okta.

-Scroll to the bottom of the page and find the Client ID and Client Secret.
+Scroll to the bottom of the Okta application page to find the client ID and client secret.
 You'll need those values in the next step.

 ### Project configuration

 Open the `Web.config` file and update these values:

-* `okta:ClientId` - The Client ID of the Okta application
+* `okta:ClientId` - The client ID of the Okta application
-* `okta:ClientSecret` - The Client Secret of the Okta application
+* `okta:ClientSecret` - The client secret of the Okta application
-* `okta:Issuer` - Replace `{yourOktaDomain}` with your Okta domain, found on the Dashboard page or in the address bar.
+* `okta:Issuer` - Replace `{yourOktaDomain}` with your Okta domain, found at the top-right of the Dashboard page, or in the address bar.

 **Note:** The value of `{yourOktaDomain}` should be something like `dev-123456.oktapreview.com`.
 Make sure you don't include `-admin` in the value!